 By Barbara Pierce

 Home fires are dangerous no matter when they happen, but they become more common as the temperature dips.

-Home fires increase in winter months with peaks in December and January.
+Based on the information mentioned on this page, home fires increase in winter months with peaks in December and January.
 Fires are a major cause of injury and death at home.